 - Playing Devil’s Advocate: Just because something works doesn’t mean it’s the best solution overall.
 A CIO will always question the intention of the IT decision.
 If an employee requests a specific software for their department because they are already familiar with the technology, is that the most stable ground for long-term success?
 Likely not.
 Like people, systems must talk to one another to work together properly, so how will the software and applications you choose today integrate with your business one year from now?
 These questions drive the leadership’s discussion of IT from a business perspective.

-2) The Person in the CIO Role is Not an Order Taker or a Rogue Explorer
+2) The Person in the CIO Role Brings Value to Your Business

 A CIO is an IT Strategist